 The trend of Americans using social media to learn about news, share information, and comment on topics, trends, and stories that impact their community, is changing how they take part in the democratic process.
 An increasing number of citizens are using Facebook and other social platforms to engage in social and political dialogue.

-Many Americans are engaging with their local governments via social channels like Facebook.
+A passionate segment of Americans are engaging with their local government and each other via social channels like Facebook.
 According to the Pew Research Center:

 The City of Eden, North Carolina, uses its Facebook page to solicit citizen feedback on its goal setting initiatives.
 In the post below, the City’s leaders asked its Facebook followers to complete a survey regarding its vision, and community evolution goals.